-The former ruler of Abu Dhabi, late Sheikh Zayed’s home, Al-Ain has geography that’s distinct and markedly different from the town of Abu Dhabi.
+The former ruler of Abu Dhabi, the late Sheikh Zayed’s home, Al-Ain has a geography that’s distinct and markedly different from the town of Abu Dhabi.
 Al-Ain is much greener and the Jebel Hafeet is located on Al-Ain’s outskirts on the southeastern side.

 Jebel Hafeet means ‘the barren mountain’ in the Arabian language and the mountain truly is barren.
 It’s a protected natural asset under the 2018 Environmental Protection Act.
 Abu Dhabi’s highest peak and the third highest in all of UAE, the Jebel Hafeet also has beautiful serpentine roads leading to it.
 The mountain’s summit is 4,000 feet above sea level.

 Jebel Hafeet is a part of the Hajar Mountains, much of which lies in Oman.
 It’s this mountain range that’s behind the vast difference in climate between Oman and the UAE.
-While one half of Jebel Hafeet is in the UAE, the other half is in Oman.
+While one-half of Jebel Hafeet is in the UAE, the other half is in Oman.
 However, the highest point of the mountain falls in Abu Dhabi.

 Once you’ve reached the top of the mountain, you get to see the Al Ain city spread out down below.
 Tourists and motorists just love making it up to the mountain top through the long winding roads of Jebel Hafeet which was once only a mountain trail.
 There’s a large parking lot at the mountain top.
 You can gaze far into the horizons from there.

-The Jebel Hafeet Tombs in Al Ain
+The jabel hafeet Tombs in Al Ain

 The eastern side of the mountain is home to Abu Dhabi’s oldest archaeological site.
 These tombs date back to the Bronze Age a long 5,000 years back.
-Interestingly, artifacts excavated here have proved that trade links existed with India and Mesopotamia.
+Interestingly, artifacts excavated here have proved that trade links existed between India and Mesopotamia.
 The tombs have earned the name ‘beehive tombs’ because of their unique hexagonal shape.
 It’s because of this discovery that UAE’s Bronze Age is referred to as the ‘Hafeet Age.’

 The historic discovery of this site was first made by a team of Danish archaeologists.
 This was followed by many experts visiting the place for more studies.
 In the present day, Jebel Hafeet has established itself as a very popular tourist spot.

-The Mountain Roads of Jebel Hafeet
+The Mountain Roads of jabel hafeet

 The winding road that leads to the top of Jebel Hafeet Mountain is 11.2 kilometers.
 The road has as many as 60 turns!
 Driving on this road is a thrill as this road is challenging to maneuver with its numerous hairpin bends and steep gradient.

 There are viewing points that fall on the way where you’ll find cafes serving refreshments.
-The road is a favorite among cyclists who love taking up the challenge of riding up the road in the winters.
+The road is a favorite among cyclists who love taking up the challenge of riding up the road in the winter.
 You shouldn’t miss the experience of taking in the spectacular views of the surroundings while driving up the road.

 The weather in Jebel Hafeet isn’t as harsh as it is in the UAE.
 Temperatures here are consistently below 40 degrees Celsius.
 The best time to come here is the winter when the temperatures are even lower and it can get a bit hazy occasionally.

-- Green Mubazzarah: This is the UAE’s greenest zone just by the Jebel Ali.
+: This is the UAE’s greenest zone just by the Jebel Ali.
 It’s a place with lush greenery and it’s surrounded by rugged mountains.
 The Green Mubazzarah Park is just perfect for a picnic.
 There are steaming hot springs, the reason behind the place’s greenery.

-- Al-Ain Museum: The Al Ain Museum showcases Al Ain’s history beginning from the Bronze Age.
+: The Al Ain Museum showcases Al Ain’s history beginning from the Bronze Age.
 It’s a long history of 7,500 years.
 This attraction was also built by the late Sheikh Zayed in 1969 and the museum shifted to its new premises in 1971 from the Eastern Fort.

-Tips for Visiting Jebel Hafeet
+Tips for Visiting jabel hafeet